 If You’re Finding Multiple Dead Cockroaches

-Multiple dead cockroaches over several days strongly suggests an established population.
-At this point, you should consider whether professional pest control is worth it for your situation.
+Finding several dead cockroaches over a few days strongly points to an active group in your home.
+At this point, think about whether professional pest control is worth it for your situation.

 Contact a pest control company if you:

-- Find dead cockroaches repeatedly over several days
+- Find dead cockroaches over several days in a row

 - Notice droppings, egg cases, or a musty smell